The secure CJSM email is:

 Nick is frequently involved in bringing claims relating to children’s rights and adult social care.
 He has an excellent grasp of the eligibility criteria and substantive rights under the Children Act and Care Act, as well as a strong tactical insight into local authority decision making.

-- R (AO) v London Boroughs of Lambeth and Wandsworth (2017) – both local authorities had refused to assess a homeless child who spent the days at school in one borough, and the nights on the floor of an office in the other (settled after issue);
+- R (AO) v Lambeth and Wandsworth (2017) – both local authorities had refused to assess a homeless child who spent the days at school in one borough, and the nights on the floor of an office in the other (settled after issue);

-- R (O) v London Borough of Lewisham (2016) – advising a ‘no recourse to public funds’ family on whether new information provided had ‘triggered’ a new urgent assessment in the last few hours before the local authority’s offices closed for Christmas;
+- R (O) v Lewisham (2016) – advising a ‘no recourse to public funds’ family on whether new information provided had ‘triggered’ a new urgent assessment in the last few hours before the local authority’s offices closed for Christmas;

-- R (MM) v London Borough of Lambeth (2016) – application for interim relief (assessments under the Care Act and Children Act and interim accommodation) granted on the papers;
+- R (MM) v Lambeth (2016) – application for interim relief (assessments under the Care Act and Children Act and interim accommodation) granted on the papers;

-- R (TJ) v London Borough of Lambeth (2016) – advising in a complex inter-connected immigration, welfare benefits, housing and community care case where the family had lost its eligibility for mainstream benefits;
+- R (TJ) v Lambeth (2016) – advising in a ‘Windrush generation’ case: a complex inter-connected immigration, welfare benefits, housing and community care case where the family had lost its eligibility for mainstream benefits;

-- R (AN) v London Borough of Lambeth (2016) – advising in a proposed judicial review concerning the local authority’s power to use s.17 of the Children Act to prevent eviction where a family was subject to the benefits cap.
+- R (AN) v Lambeth (2016) – advising in a proposed judicial review concerning the local authority’s power to use s.17 of the Children Act to prevent eviction where a family was subject to the benefits cap.

 Employment & discrimination